 Of course, we know that already.
 He has been destroyed, robbed of all his power already by Jesus.
-All of these wonderful promises, eternal life and happiness and peace, and joy and contentment, all of these promises are because of the cross of Jesus and guaranteed to us by Him.
+All of these wonderful promises, eternal life and happiness and peace and joy and contentment, all of these promises are because of the cross of Jesus, and guaranteed to us by Him.
 He has won the battle.
 He has paid the price!
 He has done all that needed to be done, and made us His people, and pours out all of these riches for us.
 Your sins, whatever they may be, are forgiven.
 That doesn't mean that they were okay, or inconsequential.
-It means that Jesus has been punished for them already so that you don't have to be. "."
+It means that Jesus has been punished for them already, so that you don't have to be.
+"Go, and sin no more."
 That's how Jesus put it to the woman caught in adultery.
 It is the faithful response to hearing the Gospel, that your sins have been forgiven.

-These promises, Old Testament and New are for you.
-They are not for you exclusively, but for all of those who call upon the name of the Lord with faith.
+These promises, Old Testament and New, are for you.
 They are repeated so frequently in the Bible so that you will know that God has not forgotten, and that the promises are real, legit, valid, and that God will do them.
-God knows that life is hard and that we walk by faith, and not by how things seem.
+God knows that life is hard, and that we walk by faith, and not by how things seem.
 That is what faith is about, and, frankly, life hurts often.
-God wants us to know what good things He has prepared for us so that we do not lose heart, and so that we are always looking forward to heaven.
+God wants us to know what good things He has prepared for us, so that we do not lose heart, and so that we are always looking forward to heaven.

 In the Name of the Father, and of the Son, and of the Holy Ghost.